-Plants are a great way to make a pond look much nicer, they’re also beneficial too.
-By maintaining the balance of the pond, absorbing nutrients which would otherwise feed algae causing green water or blanket weed.
+Plants are a great way to make a pond look much more attractive and natural, they’re also beneficial too.
+They also help maintain the balance of the pond, absorbing nutrients which would otherwise feed algae causing green water to form or blanket weed to grow.

-They reduce light which penetrates the water and promotes algae blooming, give your fish shelter so that they feel less threatened and give them a place for spawning too.
+Pond plants also reduce some of the light which penetrates the water and promotes algae blooming,and they also give your fish shelter so that they feel less threatened and give them a place for spawning too.

 Before you make a final decision I would advise you to research the plants you like the look of, as you don’t want to buy them and then find they’re not suitable for your pond.
 Find out as much information about the plants as you can.